- Probate Court

 Estates, Guardianship & Conservatorship

 All hearings and/or oaths shall be in-person proceedings, unless otherwise determined by the Court, and shall be conducted in compliance with current public health guidelines and the provisions provided for in the Court's COVID-19 Operating Guidelines which can be viewed on this webpage or on the Georgia Administrative Office of Courts website.
-Masks must be worn and social distancing must be maintained at all times.

 Additional Liberty County Probate forms include: